 In addition, speaking of the Sector 9 history, it started off with a group of young friends that wanted to build longboards.
 For this purpose, they used their old snowboards in their backyards in the early 1990s.
 After getting success from this experiment, they turned their backyard into a small business and started producing these boards.
 They eventually started a warehouse and became what today is known as the first longboard factory.

 Likewise, with increasing recognition and internet popularity, longboards are even more popular than they were at any other time.
 Now, it has become easy for people to communicate through mutual skating interests over the internet.
-Because of technological advancements, you also see the trend changing for manufacturing as most upcoming companies are using bizarre and even more proficient alternate materials that can provide you with stability, balance, freedom, and durability.
+Because of technological advancements, you also see the trend changing for manufacturing as most upcoming companies are using bizarre and even more proficient alternate materials that can provide you with stability, balance, freedom, durability, and easy to maintain.

 Consequently, you will find the market saturated with companies that have come up over the years.
 Some of the inventions in this field are the use of carbon fiber, glass fiber, and even foam and bamboo for the construction of decks that makes them even more sturdy and balanced.
 My favorite advancement in the field is the precision trucks that make them easy to ride on, even beginners who have little to no experience in longboarding.